-Kung Pao Chicken is a spicy chicken stir-fry made with a lip-tingling, highly addictive, rich and tasty Kung Pao sauce.
+Kung Pao chicken (or gong bao chicken) is a spicy stir-fry with peppers, onions, and chillies in a lip-tingling, highly addictive, rich, and tasty kung pao sauce.

 Spicy chicken, peppers, onions and peanuts in a mouthwatering Kung Pao sauce.
 Just like the Chinese takeaway!